For all dissertations conferred at Illinois, try searching the Online Library Catalog.

 - Illinois / I-Share catalogs: While the majority of dissertations available at the Illinois Library are those completed at the University of Illinois, the library does acquire some dissertations completed at other institutions.
 Search the Illinois Online Catalog by author or title to see if we have a copy.
 If we do not have a copy, check the I-Share catalog.
 I-Share is a catalog comprising 80 academic libraries in Illinois.
 If there is a circulating copy available in I-Share, you can borrow it by hitting the Request button at the top of the screen.
 (More info on I-Share requests)

-- The Applied Health Sciences collection has a large, circulating collection of cataloged dissertations on microfiche distributed by the International Institute for Sport and Human Performance at the University of Oregon.
+The Social Sciences, Health, and Education Library has a large, circulating collection of cataloged dissertations on microfiche distributed by the International Institute for Sport and Human Performance at the University of Oregon.
 The collection includes dissertations in the following subject areas: health, physical education, recreation, exercise and sport sciences.
 Dissertations from this collection can be identified in SportDiscus and located in the Illinois Online Catalog.

-- An extensive microfiche file of LIS dissertations from U.S., British, and Canadian universities between 1979 and 2003 are included in the Illinois Online Catalog.
+An extensive microfiche file of LIS dissertations from U.S., British, and Canadian universities between 1979 and 2003 are included in the Illinois Online Catalog.
+Please consult the catalog for locations.

 - Proquest Dissertations and Theses: If no copy is found at Illinois, use Proquest Dissertations and Theses to obtain a citation for the dissertation.
 Most American and Canadian universities are represented in this database, as well as selected British and European universities.
 Dissertations completed at many major U.S. universities during the past 10 years (and sometimes earlier) are available as free full-text downloads.
 If the full text of a dissertation is not available through this database, you can fill out a standard interlibrary loan request.